Digibear-io/rhost-wrapper/README.md

 ```

 ### Todo List:

-* API support for conditional get/post headers.
+- ~API support for conditional get post headers.~
+- ~Setting a default timeout to the curl request.~
-* Make the cache timing configurable.
+- Make the cache timing configurable.
 Right now it has a 2 sec TTL.

 For help setting up your Rhost API object, see `wizhelp api` and `wizhelp @api`.